-Master of Science in Economics, Major in Economic Policy*, 2017

 Master of Science in Economics, Major in Economic Policy*, 2019

-My name is Pietro Cesaro, a current Blue Book Trainee at the European Commission ad a former student of the Master in Economic Policy (MEP).
+My name is Pietro Cesaro, a current Policy Assistant at the European Commission and a former student of the Master in Economic Policy (MEP).

 To start attending the Master of Science in Economic Policy (MEP) was one of the best choices of my life.
 I entered it as an economics student with general skills, and very soon, I developed strong analytical ones, thanks to all the courses that it offers in Macroeconomics, Microeconomics, Econometrics and so on.
 I have been able to improve my human capital thanks to the help of the top-level professors of the Master, keen on offering their direct help in case you are not understanding some concepts related to the courses.
 I found the structure of the Master inspiring, flexible and international.
 Indeed, I had the possibility to spend one semester in one of the most important Economic department in Europe, at the KU Leuven University in Belgium, thanks to the several international agreements of the MEP.

 I have always appreciated that professors at the MEP do not let you alone in the difficult search for job opportunities, and directly help you in finding your way forward to have a successful career, both in the private and in the academic sector.
 For example, I completed an internship of four months at the United Nation Framework Convention for Climate Change (UNFCCC) in Bonn and I am improving my international experience at the Commission in Brussels: without the preparation I received during this Master, I would have never been able to reach this point.
 In Bonn, I could put into practice my research skills on the development of Carbon Pricing approaches around the World and now I am working on Sustainable Finance issues.